typedb/typedb/README.md

 ### The inference engine

 Any query in TypeDB is [semantically validated](https://typedb.com/features#strong-type-system) by TypeDB’s inference engine for consistency with the database schema.
-This prevents, for example, invalid data inserts before they can affect the integrity of the database.
+This prevents invalid schema updates and data inserts before they can affect the integrity of the database.

 TypeDB can also work with data that is not physically stored in the database, but instead logically inferred based on user-specified [rules](https://typedb.com/features#symbolic-reasoning).
 This enables developers to cleanly separate their source data from their application logic, often allowing for complex systems to be described by combinations of simple rules.